-Koshi is an Australian Sri Lankan who lives in San Francisco with her husband Bart, and rescue cockapoo dog called Jim Morrison, who is unreasonably spoiled.
+Koshi is an Australian-Sri Lankan who lives in San Francisco with her husband Bart, and a rescue cockapoo dog called Jim Morrison, both of who are unreasonably spoiled.

-She’s spent many of her years managing key customer relationships and partnerships, in Australia, Sri Lanka and most recently, for tech companies in the Bay Area.
+She’s spent many of her years managing customer relationships and business partnerships in Australia, Sri Lanka and most recently, for tech companies in the San Francisco Bay Area.
 You can find out more about her on LinkedIn.

-Early this year, Bart persuaded her to follow her dreams by founding a company that creates economic opportunity for craftspeople in need of income - Now Chase the Sun.
+In 2018, Bart persuaded her to follow her dreams by founding a company that creates economic opportunity for craftspeople in need of income.

 She likes the colors blue and green.
 A lot.

 She loves animals.
 A LOT.

 She believes that despite the dreadful things that happen in the world, we can harness our collective powers and make change happen.

 She believes that life is too short for bad food, bad wine, boring books, boring movies and boring platitudes.